Osborne was the representative for Nebraska’s 3rd congressional district and was a Republican. He served from 2001 to 2006.

 - H.R.
 1741 (109th): Rural Veterans Access to Care Act of 2005

 From Jan 2001 to Dec 2006, Osborne missed 84 of 3,426 roll call votes, which is 2.5%.
-This is better than the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records

 - Congressional Pictorial Directory for the photo